sjl/.plan/README.markdown

 running.
 From my notes I figured out I needed to use WPA2+PEAP+user/pass, and this time I used `nmtui` to add the connection.
 The trick was selecting enterprise WPA2 and also changing TLS auth to PEAP.

+## 2023-11-26

+Figured out how to disable the stupid PC speaker on this laptop.
+From the Arch
+wiki:

+    sudo rmmod pcspkr
+    sudo rmmod snd_pcsp

+And to fix on boot, create `/etc/modprobe.d/nobeep.conf`:

+    blacklist pcspkr
+    blacklist snd_pcsp